jaltom2105/unity-ml-agents-project/devlog/phase-3-deep-dive.md

 ## 3.2 — Config File Deep Dive

-The 3DBall.yaml config file was opened and every single parameter was analyzed in depth.
+The 3DBall.yaml config file was opened and every single parameter was looked at.
 This file controlled every aspect of the training run that produced the learning curve visible in the TensorBoard screenshots.

 ```yaml
 behaviors: